 You might want to make a double batch as these candied pecans tend to disappear quickly.
 Each time I’ve made them, I’ve promised myself that I would just nibble on one or two as I’ve packed them up, but I’ve found them almost impossible to resist!

-See what I mean?
+Don’t wait any longer to make a batch of these easy candied pecans.
 You can go from raw ingredients to finished product in less than 15 minutes!
 So put pecans on your shopping list.
 You probably have everything else you need right in the pantry.
 Enjoy!

 Café Tips for making these Candied Pecans

 - Don’t skip the corn syrup!
 It’s there for a reason.
 Whenever you’re melting sugar, there’s a chance that it might crystallize and get grainy.
 The corn syrup prevents this from happening.
-Originally, I didn’t include this in the recipe but I learned from trial and error that it definitely makes a difference!
+Originally, I didn’t include this in the recipe, but I learned from trial and error that it definitely makes a difference!

 - Keep a close eye on these nuts as they cook, especially towards the end, as they can go from golden to burned in no time flat.